-Breeana Shields is the author of the recently released young adult fantasy, Poison’s Kiss (Random House BFYR) and its forthcoming sequel, Poison’s Cage (Random House BFYR, Spring 2018).
+Breeana Shields is the author of the young adult fantasy, Poison’s Kiss and its sequel, Poison’s Cage (Random House BFYR.)

 She graduated from Brigham Young University with a BA in English.
 When she’s not reading or writing, she loves traveling, eating good food–especially if it’s pasta or chocolate–and spending time with her husband, her three children and an extremely spoiled miniature poodle.